cmendez20/notes/topics/css.md

   - flex-grow: 1 (allows element to take up as much space as it can)
   - flex-grow: 0 (does not allow element to grow)
   - flex: flex-grow flex-shrink flex-basis

+### Responsive Images

+- To make responsive images, format the img element.
+  - always declare a width and height in percentages so that the image is fluid.
+  - image should be displayed as block, so that there is no small space beneath image.